 If the child is younger than 14 months, they will be gently swaddled.
 Older children (age 3 and up) may be given IV sedation and/or nitrous oxide gas.
 In between those ages, it’s usually best to wait until they’re old enough for the oral sedative or for the child to be cooperative.

-Once the child is ready, Dr. Evy will administer a light, local, epinephrine-free anesthetic to numb the area she will be working on.
-She then uses a soft-tissue laser to remove the frenulum.
+Once the child is ready, Dr. Evy will administer a topical (ointment) anesthetic to numb the area she will be working on.
+She then uses a LightScalpel CO2 or other soft tissue laser to remove the frenulum.
 This laser is the preferred one for frenectomies – super fast and super precise, delivering the most predictable results in less time than it takes to get a coffee to-go.

 And because the laser simultaneously cauterizes the site, there is little to no bleeding.
 There is also reduced discomfort for the child.

-Here, you can see Dr. Evy performing the procedure on a baby from Mexico City:
+In the video here, you can watch Dr. Evy perform the procedure on a baby from Mexico City.